The Last Frontier (2020 film): Filming

 The filming location of the feature film took place from August to November 2018, Scenes of Peaceful Days: Ivanovskoe Estate in the Podolsk Urban Okrug, Moscow Oblast and Kaluga Oblast.

 The project was supported by the Ministry of Culture of the Russian Federation, the Ministry of Defense of the Russian Federation, the Ministry of Emergency Situations, the Governor of Moscow Oblast and Governor of Kaluga Oblast, deputies of the State Duma, the Russian Youth Union, well-known public and political figures.

 The Central Archives of the Russian Ministry of Defence provides advisory support and proper supervision over the credibility of the film.

 The supervisory board of the film project is headed by Viacheslav Fetisov.

 Reception

 Budget

 The film's budget was 450 million rubles, of which 60 million were provided by the Ministry of Culture, the rest was allocated by investors, distributors and a film studio.

 Release

-The film was released in Russian by Central Partnership and 20th Century Studios on November 4, 2020.
+The film was released in Russian by Central Partnership on November 4, 2020.